stelijahsoftware/marelias-notepad/README.md

 [H] - Do not use hour and minute for automatic numbering, instead use sequential numbers (if name exists, number sequentially rather than open existing note)

 - Add separate button for folders
+- pointer not visible inside highlights
+- when highlighting, move dedicated info button to expandable list

 [m] - add % + -- comments
 [m] - Fix theme when system dark more is enabled (some window colours are correct).